 We’re passionate about supporting you to reach your potential.
-One of the ways we do this is by each student having a named Academic Advisor (formerly known as Personal Tutors). for the whole period of their programme.
+One of the ways we do this is by each student having a named Academic Advisor (formerly known as Academic Advisors). for the whole period of their programme.
 This way you get to build a relationship with a member of the teaching team who can get to know you and support you in making the most of your time at university.
 This includes not only providing you with academic guidance and support but also pointing you to any social and professional opportunities.

 Academic advisor's are organised by your Department and therefore may operate slightly differently across the University.